Yashwant Varma cash row: Findings and recommendations

 The panel found that the accusations against Justice Varma were true and serious enough to possibly start impeachment proceedings.
 Former Chief Justice Sanjiv Khanna sent the report to the Indian President and Prime Minister, asking them to take action to remove Varma.
 The Report of the said panel was made public in Indian news outlets.
-Notable jurists such as Kapil Sibal and Mukul Rohatgi, former Attorney General for India, criticed the findings of the report stating that it ignored settled evidentiary standards to prove culpability under Indian law.
+Notable jurists such as Kapil Sibal and Mukul Rohatgi, former Attorney General for India, criticized the findings of the report, stating that it ignored settled evidentiary standards to prove culpability under Indian law.

 The central government was said to be thinking about starting the impeachment process in Parliament during the Monsoon Session, which would need the support of at least 50 members of the Rajya Sabha and 100 members of the Lok Sabha.

 Significance and impact

 The case has led to a nationwide discussion about honesty, openness, and responsibility in the judicial system, especially for top judges.
 People are now closely examining how the Supreme Court handles internal investigations and impeachment, and whether these processes are good enough to maintain public trust in the courts.